AMPATH/ampath-forms/docs/getting-started/create_a_form.md

 Add a section to your form by clicking `Create new section`.

-We'll add a section to the form labelled `Exit Reason`.
+We'll add a section to the form labelled `Consent`.
 Make sure to set `isExpanded` to `true` so the section doesn't get rendered in collapsed mode.

 ![Add a section to the form](/img/add-section.png)